Long-range translational order and hyperuniformity in two-dimensional chiral active crystal

 with

 where $J_0(z)$ is the Bessel function of the first kind.
 Equation~(\ref{15}) means that the long-range translational order exists as long as $R$ is finite.
 In \fig{fig3}(b), the solid lines and star symbols represent the first and second equations of \eq{15}, respectively.
 Here we set $\Lambda_\RM{c} = 1/\ell_0$.
 Equation~(\ref{15}) also explains $C_{\bm G}(r) - C_{\bm G}(\infty) \propto r^{-1/2}$ for large $r$ shown in the inset of \fig{fig3}(b).
-Furthermore, from \eq{15}, one obtains $S_* \simeq Ne^{-W_R}$, which supports our numerical observation (see the inset of \fig{4}(d) and Sec.~S5 of SM~\cite{SI}).
-Finally, we argue that at $\Omega =0$ (or $R\rightarrow\infty$), $\bm \Xi(\bm r,t)$ in \eq{9} does not depend on time and thus behaves like a quenched random field.
+Furthermore, from \eq{15}, one obtains $S_* \simeq Ne^{-W_R}$, which supports our numerical observation (see the inset of \fig{4}(d) and Sec.~S5 of the SM~\cite{SI}).
+Finally, we argue that for $\Omega =0$ (or $R\rightarrow\infty$), $\bm \Xi(\bm r,t)$ in \eq{9} does not depend on time and thus behaves like a quenched random field.
 Indeed, \eq{13} in this limit leads to $S_\RM{u}^\RM{X}(\bm q)\propto 1/q^4$, which means that the order is unstable for $d\leq 4$.
-This is nothing but the Imry--Ma scenario for the quenched random systems with continuous symmetry where the lower critical dimension is $4$~\cite{Imry-Ma1975}.
+This is nothing but the Imry--Ma scenario for the quenched random systems with continuous symmetry where the lower critical dimension is four~\cite{Imry-Ma1975}.
+Hence, in two or three dimensions, the translational order parameter vanishes rapidly as the system size increases (see Sec.~S7 of the SM~\cite{SI}).
+We note that this scenario holds even in the presence of translational noise.